HarbourFront (Singapore)

 The Singapore Cruise Centre is Singapore's first international cruise centre.

 HarbourFront is a waterfront district situated in southern Singapore.
 Whilst HarbourFront's boundaries are ambiguous, its location is roughly represented on the URA's Master Plan as a subzone called Maritime Square, located within the Bukit Merah Planning Area.

 Main thoroughfares in HarbourFront include Keppel Way and Telok Blangah Road.
 Notable buildings in the vicinity include HarbourFront Centre, Singapore Cruise Centre, St James Power Station, VivoCity and the Jardine Steps Tower which hosts the HarbourFront stop of the Singapore Cable Car.
-Maritime Square is currently being redeveloped into a new business and lifestyle hub.
+HarbourFront Centre is currently being redeveloped into a new business and lifestyle hub.

 Etymology

 The area was originally known as Seah Im but was also referred to as Jardine Steps.
 After the Port of Singapore expanded, it was developed into Maritime Square and later renamed as HarbourFront.
 The present-day appellation, HarbourFront, was coined in the 2000s to give the area a more upmarket feel.